 It only has a single USB port.
 There is an SD card slot, and ample onboard storage (32G), but this does limit connectivity somewhat.
 Luckily, there’s a Bluetooth receiver built-in so you can always connect your other hardware that way.
 So what are our final thoughts on this product?

-This stick is excellent, all things considered.
+This stick is excellent.
 It runs smoothly even though Windows 10 can be quite resource-intensive, plus the wireless antenna guarantees you a stable connection even as you get farther from the router.
-If you’re sick of putting up with poor wireless signal, this might be the one for you.
+If you’re sick of putting up with poor wireless signal, this might be the perfect solution for you.

 This is a stick designed to work for a foreseeable amount of time.
 It has one USB 2.0 port, and one for USB 3.0 devices.
 Most recent peripherals use 3.0 since it allows for faster data transmission, so this is a small yet worthwhile addition.
 Hold on, though: there’s more to this stick than just its USB ports.